Daethyra/transimage/README.md

-# Pillow Image-Format Converter
+# transimage - image format conversion

 ## Description
-`pil_image_converter` is a Python package and CLI tool for converting images between different formats using the Pillow library.
+`transimage` is a Python package and CLI tool for converting images between different formats using the Pillow library.
 It supports conversions between JPG, PNG, BMP, and WebP formats.

-Contributions always welcome!
+>> send your PR based god🙏🏻

 ## Features
 - Convert images between JPG, PNG, BMP, and WebP formats